Taking Care of Your Mental Health during the COVID-19 Infectious Disease Outbreak

 By acknowledging our experience, we can then better understand what we need in any given moment and take action to foster resilience during these challenging times.
 We at CAPS are here to support you in this process.
 We selected some of resources we hope will support you in navigating current challenges.

 CAPS Clinical Social Work has complied community resources that may be helpful to you as we weather the shelter-in-place and social isolation recommendation during the covid-19 pandemic.
 Many resources listed are Illinois based, though similar resources may be available in other areas of the country.
-For more information on financial assistance, housing, access to food, access to medical care, safety, and a directory of Northwestern offices that may help you navigate additional resources available to you, please click here to view our Resource Guide.

 General Mental Health and Wellness

 Coping with Stress, Anxiety, and Uncertainty